C-Achard/Pipeline-mesoSPIM/Pipeline/docs/pipeline.md

 streamlit run user_interface.py
 ```

-The user should see the following interface whit 4 section, where he respectively has to enter parameters for the brain registration, the mouse, the user and the scan tables.
+The user should see the following interface whit 4 section, where he respectively has to enter parameters for the mouse brain scans, brain registration, the user and post-processing.
 Please go to [Parameters for the brain registration](parameters_brainreg.md) and [Orgnisation of the DataJoint tables](datajoint_tables.md) for more information.

 ```{figure} ./images/streamlit.png
 ---